 I don’t understand the fascination a lot of the whole life hacks have for this feature.
 The point that you can’t earn more than 13% or so interest is just one more aspect they grab onto and present as a means to shift focus.
 Sometimes, they’ll even note that these caps can drop.
 I hear whole life dividends can drop, too.
 But, I’m sure that never happens.
 Just ask Northwestern Mutual, Guardian, Ohio National, and New York Life.

 Here’s something else that can happen to rate caps: they can rise.

 This varies from company to company.
 Some companies do have a guaranteed minimum credit rate that is credited annually.
 Others guarantee that after a certain period of time, the minimum credited interest rate will be a specified amount.
 For example, they’ll guarantee a 2% minimum annually credited interest after 10 years.

 The issue at hand for Mr. Langford is that if the minimum interest is credited annually, you have the potential for an augmented performance by earning the guarantee in one year and then earning something beyond the guarantee in following years.
 That’s all well and good, but again, Mr. Langford confuses the fact that indexed universal life does not credit negative interest using another incorrect illustration.
 This is yet one more example of focusing intently on one part of the whole in order to divert attention from the bigger picture.

 This is not even a little bit true.
 The insurance company cannot change the minimum guaranteed rate; it can’t change the participation rate; it certainly cannot change the mortality and expense on a whim; it cannot change the secondary guarantee benefit because it feels like it or pretend that it was processed late.

-Further, there is a tone within this article that suggests that the insurance company is out to screw the client, which is incredibly unfair and untrue.
+Further, there is a tone of this article that suggests that the insurance company is out to screw the client, which is incredibly unfair and untrue.